tasmota/docs/docs/devices/Luminea-ZX-2844-675.md

 ## Hardware

-There is a [ESP8266EX](https://www.espressif.com/sites/default/files/documentation/0a-esp8266ex_datasheet_en.pdf) sitting on the backside.
+There is an [ESP8266EX](https://www.espressif.com/sites/default/files/documentation/0a-esp8266ex_datasheet_en.pdf) sitting on the backside.
 4 PWM outputs are connected to drive the 4 output channels (RGB + W).
 Red is on GPIO14
 Green is on GPIO12
 Blue is on GPIO5